rule

 Text 3

-But Vaidarbhî [Rukminî] didn't like that most auspicious time of the day because it would deny her the arms of Krishna around her.
+But Vaidarbhī [Rukminī] didn't like that most auspicious time of the day because it would deny her the arms of Krishna around her.
+(Vedabase)

 Text 6

-Consequent to His own nature in worship of the rising sun propitiating His own expansions - the gods, the sages and forefathers, His elders and ones of learning with due respect, donated He day by day many, many good-natured cows with gold on their horns, silver on front of their hooves and pearl necklaces, who were rich with milk and had only one calf born from them.
+Consequently according His own nature propitiated He in worship of the rising sun His own expansions: with due respect for the gods, the sages and forefathers, His elders and the ones of learning, donated He day by day many, many good-natured cows with gold on their horns, silver on the front of their hooves and pearl necklaces, who were rich with milk and had only one calf born from them.
 They, nicely caparisoned were to the ones of learning presented with linen, deerskins, sesame seeds and ornaments [see also ***].
+(Vedabase)

 Text 10